groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/image-ocr.md

 ## About image file formats

 An image file format is a standard method for organizing and storing images on devices like computers, tablets and smartphones.
-Digital images store image data in a 2-dimensional grid of pixels where each pixel is a representation of colour in terms of number of bits.
+Digital images store image data in a 2-dimensional grid of pixels where each pixel is a representation of color in terms of a number of bits.
 Image file types are classified into vector image formats and raster image formats.
 3D Images are another type of vector image file format that is used for managing 3D images.

 ### Raster formats

-**Raster Graphics** are digital images that comprise of pixels data for representation of colours.
-These are the most common image types for graphics used for web as well as digital photos.
+**Raster Graphics** are digital images that comprise of pixels data for the representation of colors.
+These are the most common image types for graphics used for the web as well as digital photos.
 Some of the raster images can be compressed to reduce image file size.
 Common raster image file extensions and their file formats include **BMP** (Bitmap image file), **PNG** (Portable Network Graphics) and **GIF** (Graphics Interchange File).

 ### Vector formats

 **Vector images** are defined by 2D points, instead of pixels, which are connected to give a geometric shape to the image.
 The points have properties that define the direction of paths, color, shape, curve, thickness, and fill.
 Common vector image file extensions and their file formats include **SVG** (Scalable Vector Graphics), **EPS** (Encapsulated PostScript language) and **PDF** (Portable Document Format).

-## Convert from image using OCR
+## Convert from an image using OCR

-With [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net) you can easily convert your image files using ocr.
+With [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net) you can easily convert your image files using OCR.

-In order to allow OCR conversions [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net) provides an extension point to offload actual OCR process to ocr processing library, but in the same time to give you the simplicity of conversion setup.
-The extension point is [IOcrConnector](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.integration.ocr/iocrconnector) interface.
+To allow OCR conversions [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net) provides an extension point to offload the actual OCR process to the OCR processing library, but at the same time gives you the simplicity of conversion setup.
+The extension point is the [IOcrConnector](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.integration.ocr/iocrconnector) interface.

-You first must decide which ocr processing library will use.
-Different libraries have different setup process.
+You first must decide which OCR processing library will use.
+Different libraries have different setup processes.

-In our example we will use Aspose.OCR.
-Install [Aspose.OCR](https://www.nuget.org/packages/Aspose.OCR) nuget package in your project.
+In our example? we will use Aspose.OCR.
+Install the [Aspose.OCR](https://www.nuget.org/packages/Aspose.OCR) nuget package in your project.
 Then implement [IOcrConnector](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.integration.ocr/iocrconnector).
-The following snippet provides sample implementation:
+The following snippet provides a sample implementation:

 ```csharp
 public class OcrConnector : IOcrConnector